ufjschool/mmc3260/assignments.md

 5. [Planet Money Makes a T-Shirt](http://apps.npr.org/tshirt/#/title)
 6. [Invisible Child, part 1](http://www.nytimes.com/projects/2013/invisible-child/#/?chapt=1)

+Each reaction paper should be at least 500 words and provide your thoughts on the effectivness of the story.
+What excelled?
+What could have been done better?
+What should have been included?
+Graduate students should write at least 1,000 words per reaction paper.

 Reaction assignments comprise 12 percent of your grade.

 ## Exams

+Exams are given based on lecture content and guest speakers.
+Lecture material will not be available online.
+You must come to lecture.

 Exams comprise 24 percent of your grade.

 ## Project

+Your final project is a personal website that you will build throughout the semester following lab videos.
+Grading details will be added soon.

 Excerise assignments comprise 32 percent of your grade.